openethereum/fether/README.md

 Official website: https://parity.io | Be sure to check out [our Wiki](https://wiki.parity.io) for more information.

-## Install and start Parity Fether
+## Install and start Parity Fether using binaries

 ### Mac
 - Download the [`.dmg` file](https://github.com/paritytech/fether/releases).